History of Metallica in Timeline

 April 1992: Appearance at The Freddie Mercury Tribute Concert

-In April 1992, Metallica performed a three-song set at The Freddie Mercury Tribute Concert.
+In April 1992, Metallica appeared at The Freddie Mercury Tribute Concert and performed a three-song set.
 James Hetfield later performed "Stone Cold Crazy" with the remaining members of Queen and Tony Iommi.

-On August 8, 1992, during a concert in Montreal as part of the Guns N' Roses/Metallica Stadium Tour, James Hetfield suffered second- and third-degree burns due to a pyrotechnics malfunction during "Fade to Black".
+On August 8, 1992, during the Guns N' Roses/Metallica Stadium Tour in Montreal, James Hetfield suffered second- and third-degree burns to his arms, face, hands, and legs after walking into a 12-foot flame during "Fade to Black".

-In November 1993, Metallica released 'Live Shit: Binge & Purge', their first box set, containing live CDs, home videos, and a book.
+In November 1993, Metallica released its first box set, titled 'Live Shit: Binge & Purge'.
+The collection contained three live CDs, three home videos, and a book filled with riders and letters.

 1993: Megadeth Opens for Metallica on European Dates